sanjeevRae/mina-backend/DEPLOYMENT_GUIDE.md

-# Symptom Checker with CSV Data
+# Symptom Checker with CSV Data - Memory Optimized for Render

-This implementation allows you to train and use a machine learning model for symptom checking using your own `symptom_data.csv` file.
+This implementation allows you to train and use a machine learning model for symptom checking using your own `symptom_data.csv` file, optimized for Render's 512MB memory limit.

 ## Data Format